elidub/NLI/README.md

 ```
 Comment about `cp ... senteval/utils.py`: Because we pass some extra arguments to the `batcher` function in SentEval, we have to comment out a check that doesn't allow custom arguments being passed.
 That is, line `89 - 93` from `/SentEval/senteval/utils.py` are commented out.

 Downloading and preprocessing SNLI, downloading GloVe and creating the vocabulary can all be done at once.
-The vocabulary can also be downloaded [here](https://drive.google.com/file/d/1syMGFLZimX5SBFVh3bxpRiGdVV9Bc8q6/view?usp=sharing), in that case flag `--create_vocab` can be omitted.
+The vocabulary can also be downloaded [here](https://drive.google.com/file/d/1syMGFLZimX5SBFVh3bxpRiGdVV9Bc8q6/view?usp=sharing) (47 MB pickle file), in that case flag `--create_vocab` can be omitted.
 Default directory is `store/vocab.pkl`.
 ```
 python nli/preprocess.py --download_snli --download_glove --create_vocab
 ```